-10.6 It is expected that course closures would normally be identified by the College through the Portfolio Review and would be initiated, wherever possible, in advance of standard recruitment cycles.
-It is however recognised that this is not always possible;
+10.6 It is expected that course closures would normally be identified by the College through the Planning Process and would be initiated wherever possible, in advance of standard recruitment cycles.
+It is however recognised that this is not always possible; where this is not the case a clear timeline will be agreed with the Director of Global, Recruitment and Admissions or nominee, recognising the applicant position of each course may be different.
+Colleges are expected to know the applicant position as early on in the process as possible, noting for example there may be applicants holding deferred entry offers.

-assumed to be any award title
+1 assumed to be any award title